Rini Templeton: Youth and education

 Templeton was born in Buffalo, New York to a middle-class family.
 Her mother had two other children, a boy and a girl, before her family relocated to Washington, D.C. in 1943, where her father worked for the government's Bureau of the Budget.
 She exhibited signs of genius early on, and a local daily called The Evening Star published her poem about V-E Day on May 13, 1945.
 Her family moved to Chicago in June 1946, and, in 1947, she was given a full scholarship to the University of Chicago Laboratory School.
 From 1947 to 1949, she was a "Quiz Kid" on an NBC radio (and later television) show that featured questions asked of child prodigies in their fields of interest.
 Her winnings from the show later provided her independence from her family and from many economic pressures.
 This allowed her to travel, to dedicate herself to art and activism, and to donate her art to the struggles she espoused.
 She built her own darkroom at age 13, and, in 1949, published a collection of poems entitled Chicagoverse (under the name "Rinny" Templeton).

 By 1950, she was the editor of the school's paper, and was on the editorial board of the Chicago Maroon (the whole of which faced McCarthy-era blacklisting) from 1951 to 1952.
 She hitchhiked around the U.S. from 1952 to 1954, and traveled Europe from 1955 to 1957, during which time she began a study of sculpture under Bernard Meadows at the Bath Academy in Corsham, England (where she briefly wed Scottish musician Alistair Graham) and spent time busking on the streets of London.
-She produced her first known commercial artwork in Majorca, Spain at the end of 1956, before resettling in Taos, New Mexico.
+She produced her first known commercial artwork in Mallorca, Spain, at the end of 1956, before resettling in Taos, New Mexico.
 She spent the next six years primarily in Taos, during which time she was art editor with Edward Abbey for the progressive newspaper El Crepúsculo, but also studied sculpture at Skowhegan School of Painting and Sculpture in Skowhegan, Maine, and printmaking at La Esmeralda in Mexico City.
 It was at this time that Templeton became involved in the Cuban Revolution.